riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/course/content/en/collections/20_facades_and_dtos/facades_and_dtos.md

 ﻿# Facades and DTOs

-The business layer typically consists of a number of [Facades][facade] and [Data Transfer Objects][dto].
-Our To-do list already has a business layer, which will serve as the model for our DotVVM application.
+Our application already has a few classes, you'll get to know now:

 ## ToDoFacade